 As-salamu alaykum dear sister,

 Researches have found correlations between stress and inability to conceive.
 I have read many cases wherein pregnancy occurred when the woman stopped stressing over getting pregnant.

-Finally giving up, she sought to adopt (she was not Muslim) and did in fact adopt three beautiful children, and then gave birth to her own shortly after.
+Finally giving up, she sought to adopt (she was not Muslim) and did, in fact, adopt three beautiful children, and then gave birth to her own shortly after.

-Therefore sister, regarding worrying about getting pregnant, I would kindly advice you to relax, take some stress reduction classes as well as eat healthy foods, exercise and in general stop worrying insha’Allah.
+Therefore sister, regarding worrying about getting pregnant, I would kindly advise you to relax, take some stress reduction classes as well as eat healthy foods, exercise, and in general, stop worrying insha’Allah.

 As long as both you and your husband are healthy, you have both been checked for infertility problems and everything is normal, I would try not to focus on it too much.

 Check out this counseling video

 Additionally, draw closer to Allah.
-It is hard to constantly backbite and feel irritable when we are close to and trust in the Most High, and contemplate all of the blessings He has given us.
-Keep your salats, make duaa, recite Qur’an, take some classes of Islamic interest and immerse yourself in the glory of Allah’s bountiful blessings.
-Trust in Him that you will get rid of this horrid habit of backbiting.
-After all, where do these negative behaviors get you?
-No where dear sister.
-In fact, these feelings ad behaviors probably increase your stress levels.
+It is hard to constantly backbite and feel irritable when we are close to and trust in the Highest, and contemplate all of the blessings He has given us.

 It also changes our perspective on compassion, love, humanity and oneness.
 When you see your sister as yourself, it is hard to backbite and feel irritable.

 Please let us know how you are doing, you are in our prayers sister.

-Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information that was provided in the question.
-In no event shall AboutIslam, it’s volunteers, writers, scholars, counselors, or employees be held liable for any damages that may arise through your decision or action in the use of the services which our website provides.
+Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.
+In no event shall AboutIslam, its counselors or employees be held liable for any damages that may arise from your decision in the use of our services.